I'm Skot, with a "K" and one "T".

 Designers are not marketers and marketers are not designers.
 I wrote about that in a blog post a while back.
 I’d even argue that some brand people out there aren’t designers or marketers either!

-My experience over the past two decades working with bigger clients like Sesame Workshop, Royal Caribbean, The Coca Cola Company, JP Morgan Chase as well as smaller businesses and entrepreneuers has helped me learn what I needed to learn and do what I needed to do.
+My experience over the past two decades working with bigger clients like Sesame Workshop, Royal Caribbean, The Coca Cola Company, JP Morgan Chase as well as smaller businesses and entrepreneurs has helped me learn what I needed to learn and do what I needed to do.

 Now, I’m a brand builder that understands marketing strategy, company culture, and has access to high quality, intentional designers when needed to implement the work we’ve done together.